 – We offer a one and three-year vaccine.
 This vaccine is required by law and must be given by a licensed veterinarian.
-Rabies is almost always fatal to animals and people…which is bad.
+Rabies is almost always fatal to animals and people.

 – Feline Rhinotracheitis-Calici-Panleukopenia-Chlamydia Psittaci Vaccine, a whole lot of stuff wrapped into this feline distemper vaccine!
-For adult kitties, the one-year vaccine is good for three years…which is good.
+For adult kitties, the one-year vaccine is good for three years.

 – Feline leukemia is a virus that is transmitted through bites and scratches when kitties fight and one has the virus.
 It can also be transmitted from momma to kittens.
 The disease impairs the cat’s immune system and causes certain types of cancer.
 Those that go outside and have exposure to other cats of unknown origin should be vaccinated.